But there’s plenty of financial swotting up to be done before you head off to uni, not least when choosing a student account.

 - Santander is offering a four-year 16-25 Railcard which entitles you to a third off rail costs, so long as you pay in £500 or more each term and register for online banking.

-- NatWest is offering a third off coach travel with National Express for four years, so long as you sign up to online banking and select to receive paperless statements.
+- NatWest is offering a choice of either an Amazon Prime Student membership for a year, a third off coach travel with National Express for four years, or a tastecard which is valid for four years, so long as you sign up to online banking and select to receive paperless statements.

 DO consider an account that pays interest